 Virtual Commuting: A Leadership Practice with Surprising Benefits

-As the weeks have stretched on, however, their tune has changed.
-Many are feeling burnt to a toast by the day’s end.
+And yet, many are feeling burnt to a toast by the day’s end.
 And here’s the rub: when their umpteenth email has been sent, their back-to-back-to back Zoom meetings have finally ended, and their laptop has been powered down, their commute is now a matter of seconds, not minutes or hours.
 In five strides, they move from office to kitchen or common room.
 There they instantaneously confront the equally challenging demands of “second shift” homelife in all its chaotic, full-tilt motion.
 The abrupt transition of roles, from executive or team leader to spouse, partner, caregiver, and/or parent, is jarring.
 Equally jarring can be the morning transition, when they step off the emotional roller coaster of troubling concerns about family safety, financial challenges, children’s high demands, and other domestic matters, and immediately sit down to a Brady-Bunch pane filled with colleagues, clients, or customers to tackle vexing business decisions.

-To avoid this harmful COVID-19 vertigo, we need transitional time and space.
+To avoid this harmful vertigo, we need transitional time and space.
 We need boundary management strategies to move from one role to another.
 And it’s here that, ironically, we find a remedy by reaching for the very thing we loved to complain about in our pre-pandemic days: our commute.
 Leaders who reestablish a commute—what we call a virtual commute—will find that it provides important benefits.
 This simple daily practice of intentionally transitioning into work and out of work can result in improved job performance, enriched home-life relationships, and overall better health and wellness.

 The Benefits of a Constructive Commute